jstrnbrg/The-history-of-Money-Bitcoin/README.md

 “The traditional banking model achieves a level of privacy by limiting access to information to the parties involved and the trusted third party.
 The necessity to announce all transactions publicly precludes this method, but privacy can still be maintained by breaking the flow of information in another place: by keeping public keys anonymous.
 The public can see that someone is sending an amount to someone else, but without information linking the transaction to anyone.
 This is similar to the level of information released by stock exchanges, where the time and size of individual trades, the ‘tape’, is made public, but without telling who the parties were.”
 Read full Bitcoin whitepaper [here](http://bitcoin.org/bitcoin.pdf).

-Satoshi Nakamoto triggered an avalanche of progress with a working system that people could use, extend and fork.
+Satoshi Nakamoto triggered an avalanche of progress with a working system that people could use, extend, fork and build upon.

 Bitcoin strengthened the entire cypherpunk movement by enabling organizations such as WikiLeaks to continue operating via bitcoin donations, even after the traditional financial system had cut them off.